WELCOME LETTER

 Any other tips for a fun experience?

 Food!
 You can’t underestimate the power of fuel!
 A great breakfast, hearty lunch and a few pocket snacks will make for a great ski day experience for all.
-It is suggested that kids have their own lunch bag and know where this is in the lodge.
+It is suggested that athletes have their own lunch bag and know where this is in the lodge.
 Lunchtime can be a very busy time and parents may not be available when coaches and kids find their way to the day lodge for lunch.

-What happens if my child gets lost?
+What happens if my athlete gets lost?

 Should an athlete go missing from a group while skiing the coach immediately sends word over the radio – providing as much detail about the missing athlete as possible.
 This enables other coaches to assist in locating the missing child.
 The athletes are told to go directly to the base of last chairlift they rode or the nearest chair lift if the other is not possible.
 Athletes are told to then identify themselves to the lift operators as a “lost athlete” - thus allowing a Coach to locate them via any of the other lift operators and their radios.
 This also means that the athlete has somewhere warm to wait should the weather be inclement.